Why Do Circular Saws Spin Backwards?

 No, you should never modify a circular saw to spin backwards.
 Doing so could damage the saw and make it unsafe to use.
 If you need a saw that spins backwards, you should purchase a saw specifically designed for that purpose.

-You might be interested in: Does A Circular Saw Cut Clockwise Or Counterclockwise?
+You might be interested in: How Do You Cut Straight With A Small Circular Saw?

 Leave a Comment